-Where a new external examiner is appointed, the supervisor should notify the Law Society's Trust Accounts Department of the appointment.
+Where a new external examiner is appointed, the supervisor should notify the Law Society's Trust Accounts Division of the LRD ("TAD") of the appointment.

 5. Re-Appointment of Supervisor

 Approximately five weeks prior to the recorded expiry date for an appointment of supervisor of trust money, the LEI Unit will contact the supervisor to ascertain whether an extension of the appointment is required.